Mediation is confidential in Arizona. Your process will never become part of the public record.

 To schedule a modification meeting, please call 480-999-7399

 to speak with a Mediation Coordinator who can assist you.

 Either parent has the right to modify child support through the court upon a finding of substantial and continuing change of circumstances.
 Simply, this means that modification may occur if any change to the child support calculator results in a change of 15% or more from the original child support amount.
 Such changes could include a gain or loss in income, a child aging out of child support while other minor children remain, etc.

-In mediation, you can follow this method, but you can also opt for other options, such as each parent claiming one child each year, rotating each year in who claims the children, or other creative approaches that both parents believe is most fair.
+In mediation, you can follow this method, but you can choose from other options, such as each parent claiming one child each year, rotating each year in who claims the children, or any other creative approach that both parents believe is most fair.

 We hope this guide has illuminated the process of child support determination in Arizona.
 As described, these child support guidelines apply in both litigation or mediation, however, mediation may allow for more productive conversations that result in unique deviations that better reflect what both parents believe is most fair and in the best interest of the child.
 The Arizona Guidelines, while at times complicated, create a system in which child support can be determined in any situation, regardless of income, number of children, or specific life circumstances.